Introduction to GIT Commands

 Use: git config –global user.email “[email address]”

-- git init: This is a very basic git command which is used to start a new git repository.
+- git init: It is used to start a new git repository.
 This command is generally used at the beginning.

 Use: git init [repo name]